Ein Hod

 The village is situated on a hillside amidst olive groves, with a view of the Mediterranean Sea.
-Prior to the 1948 Arab–Israeli War Ein Hod was the site of the Arabic village of Ein Hawd.
+Prior to the 1948 Arab–Israeli War Ein Hod was the site of the Arab village of Ein Hawd.
 Most of the Arab inhabitants were expelled during the war, however some remained in the area and settled nearby, forming a new village, also by the name of Ein Hawd.

 After a failed attempt to create a moshav on the site, Ein Hod became an artists' colony in 1953.

 History

 Ayyubid Period

 The village was one of the "Al-Hija" villages founded by relatives of Emir Hussam al-Din Abu al-Hija.
 Abu al-Hija ("the Daring") was an Iraqi Kurd and commander of the Kurdish forces that took part in Sultan Saladin's conquest of the Crusader Kingdom of Jerusalem in the 1180s.
 He was renowned for his bravery, and commanded the garrison of Acre at the time of the Siege of Acre (1189–1192).

 Abu al-Hija apparently returned to Iraq, but several members of his family remained in the country under orders from Saladin, and these family members settled on spacious tracts of land that they were granted in the Carmel region, in the Lower, Eastern and Western Galilee, and in the Hebron Highlands.
 One of these land grants became the village of Ein Hawd.
 Other al-Hija villages were Hadatha and Sirin in the Lower Galilee, Ruweis and Kawkab in the Western Galilee.
 By tradition the remaining residents today still claim to be blood relations of al-Hija.